-To do that, we must have a home based business, and be able to make our living off the land, literally.
-Some folks will opt into working a 9-5 until they can become self sufficient.
+To do that, we must have a home-based business, and be able to make our living off the land, literally.
+Some folks will opt into working a 9-5 until they can become self-sufficient.

 The advent of the internet and high technology is enabling people to rethink the way we live as a society, and is bringing with it major cultural change.
 It’s now possible to not just survive off grid, but to thrive and live very well.
-The internet allow one to reach literally hundreds of millions of people all over the world.
+The internet allows one to reach literally hundreds of millions of people all over the world.
 This expands everyone’s horizons and provides opportunity such that has never been seen before in the history of humankind.

 Hi-Tech Off Grid Living

-Combining high technology with an internet based business, means you can literally live just about anywhere on the planet.
+Combining high technology with an internet-based business means you can literally live just about anywhere on the planet.
 Now that people can do this I believe it will contribute greatly to the overall economic stability of the entire populace, including the local and world community, especially if one is contributing to society with their valuable products and services.

 Start a Home Based Business

-Living off the grid, and owning your own business (becoming self sufficient) isn’t just the American Dream, it’s the dream of millions of people.
+Living off the grid and owning your own business (becoming self-sufficient) isn’t just the American Dream, it’s the dream of millions of people.
 People want their independence, but they also need the social aspect of life.
-Having the internet provides this social connection, while allowing one to keep their private lives private.
+Having the internet provides this social connection while allowing one to keep their private lives private.

 Our world is much smaller now that technology has made it possible to travel anywhere on the globe, and communicate with anyone, anywhere with the click of a mouse, or dialing a cell phone number.

-We’re quickly becoming a mobile society, and there are those of us who see this as an opportunity unlike anything that’s ever presented itself. to make our living while still providing for and spending valuable time with our families.
+We’re quickly becoming a mobile society, and there are those of us who see this as an opportunity unlike anything that’s ever presented itself.
+To make our living while still providing for and spending valuable time with our families.

 Energy is crucial, and most off-gridders will generate their own power, so pick a place that has good wind and/or solar energy potential.
-This, is the most important thing next to your water source.
+This is the most important thing next to your water source.